Saqui12/tp-final-nivel3-nunez-manuel/README.md

 ## Purpose
 This project represents my first hands-on experience with web development, laying the foundation for my later specialization in modern web development.

-## Note
-I am currently focused on backend development using modern technologies like .NET Core and React.

----

-*This project is part of my learning journey and professional transition into software development.*